Building a Modern Development Platform: Terraform & Terraform Cloud for Azure Infrastructure ๐๏ธ

 Three-tier structure explained:

-- Shared Services (
+- ๐ข Shared Services (

-)- Resources used across all environments (dev, staging, prod)
+infra/shared-services/)- Resources used across all environments (dev, staging, prod)

 - Deployed once and referenced by all other layers